gvwilson/sdxpy/src/dup/index.md

 ## Better Hashing {: #dup-hash}

-Let's go back to the formula \\( O(g(N/g)^2) \\)
+Let's go back to the formula \\( O(N^2/g) \\)
 that tells us how much work we have to do if we have divided \\( N \\) files between \\( g \\) groups.
-If \\( g \\) and \\( N \\) are equal—i.e.,
+If we have exactly as many groups as files—i.e., if \\( g \\) is equal to \\( N \\)—then the work to process \\( N \\) files would be \\( O(N^2/N) = O(N) \\),
-if we have exactly as many groups as files—then the work to process \\( N \\) files would be \\( O(N) \\).
+which means that the work will be proportional to the number of files.
-We have to read each file at least once, so we can't possibly do better than this, but how can we ensure that each unique file winds up in its own group?
+We have to read each file at least once anyway, so we can't possibly do better than this, but how can we ensure that each unique file winds up in its own group?

 The answer is to use a
 [%g cryptographic_hash_function "cryptographic hash function" %].
-The output is completely deterministic: given the same bytes in the same order, it will always produce the same output.
+The output of such a function is completely deterministic: given the same bytes in the same order, it will always produce the same output.
 However,
-its output is distributed like a uniform random variable, and is unpredictable: given a hash code, there's no way to figure out what bytes would produce it other than generating random strings of bytes and hashing them.
+the output is distributed like a uniform random variable: each possible output is equally likely, which ensures that files will be evenly distributed between groups.

-Cryptographic hash functions are hard to write—or rather, it's very hard to prove that a particular algorithm has the properties we require.
+Cryptographic hash functions are hard to write, and it's very hard to prove that a particular algorithm has the properties we require.
-We will therefore use a function from Python's [hashing module][py_hashlib] that implements the [%g sha256 "SHA-256" %] algorithm.
+We will therefore use a function from Python's [hashing module][py_hashlib] that implements the [%g sha256 "SHA-256" %] hashing algorithm.
 Given some bytes as input,
 this function produces a 256-bit hash, which is normally written as a 64-character [%g hexadecimal "hexadecimal" %] string.